napari/docs/docs/developers/contributing/ai.md

 points that actually require discussion over long AI-generated comments.

-When you use an LLM to write a message for you, it remains **your responsibility** to read through the whole thing and make sure that it makes sense to you and represents your ideas concisely.
+If you use an LLM to write a message for you, it remains **your responsibility** to read through the whole thing and make sure that it makes sense to you and represents your ideas concisely.
 A good rule of thumb is that if you can't make yourself carefully read some LLM